 IT’S NOT ABOUT DISCOVERING WHAT TO TEACH.
 IT IS ABOUT DISCOVERING HOW KIDS LEARN.

-The core Montessori principles resonate with so many parents, and so many kinds of learners:
+The core Montessori principles resonate with so many parents and so many kinds of learners:

 - Individual learning.
 Montessori education recognizes that each child learns at a different pace and we allow time in the classroom for that growth to take place.
-The Montessori method is based on deep respect for and understanding of child development.
+The Montessori method is based on a deep respect for and understanding of child development.